stuomas/stuomaskin/README.md

 # stuomaskin 1.1
-A Reddit theme made for /r/Kodi
+A Reddit theme made originally for the [/r/Kodi](http://www.reddit.com/r/kodi) community.

 I have tried to keep the theme at minimal, using as much as possible the original Reddit theme.
 If you find a feature that looks bad because of this, please let me know.
 I might have missed some more rare use-cases.
 I will clean up and comment the CSS more in case any interest is shown for the theme!